julia-mt/financial_text_research/README.md

 # Financial Text Alpha Research

+### Note:

+This project is actively in development.
+The core data pipeline (transcript parsing, feature construction, and CRSP alignment) is implemented.
+Ongoing work focuses on refining the backtesting framework, expanding the dataset, and conducting robustness checks.

 ## Introduction

 This project investigates whether linguistic signals from earnings call transcripts can predict future stock returns.